 Changing from sole trader to limited company

-18 Aug 2019Many businesses begin life as a sole trader by default, it's just how most people start out.
-But it comes to changing from sole trader to limited company, what is the best way to go about it?
+18 Jan 2016Many businesses begin life as a sole trader by default, it's just how most people start out.
+But when it comes to changing from sole trader to a limited company, what is the best way to approach it?

 With more personal responsibility on you as a sole trader when it comes to factors such as losses and tax, changing to a limited company structure might be the best option for you as your business continues to grow.